acgd-webdev-4/ecommerce-homepage-template/README.md

 ---
-summary: 'Create the homepage for your website by copying-and-pasting your previously created patterns.'
+summary: 'Create the homepage for your website by using your previously created patterns.'
 time: '2 hours'
 deliverables: 'Pattern library'
 ---